 Slotted aloha.
 A random access strategy whereby multiple users access the same communications channel independently, but each communication must be confined to a fixed time slot.
 The same timing slot structure is known to all users, but there is no other coordination between the users.

+Space-Based VHF.
+An Aeronautical Mobile- Satellite (R) Service (AMS(R)S) in the frequency band 117.975 – 137 MHz, that provides an Air-Ground VHF Digital Link (VDL) and/or VHF Voice Communication System from Low Earth Orbit Satellites.

 Time division multiple access (TDMA).
 A multiple access scheme based on time-shared use of an RF channel employing: (1) discrete contiguous time slots as the fundamental shared resource; and (2) a set of operating protocols that allows users to interact with a master control station to mediate access to the channel.